Fu Mingxia: Marriage and motherhood

 Fu married Antony Leung, former Financial Secretary of Hong Kong, on July 15, 2002, in Hawaii.
 Their marriage was not publicly revealed until July 30, 2002.
 They have a daughter (born February 26, 2003) and two sons (born December 12, 2004, and April 25, 2008).

 Though Fu is no longer diving, she was a member of the Beijing Olympic bid committee for the 2008 Olympics.
 Beijing won the bid, and Fu went on to serve as an ambassador at the event.

+Public Activities

+On September 30, 2001, Fu Mingxia attended the "Heart Health Carnival" event in Hong Kong, where she took a photo with children alongside Timothy Fok, the President of the Hong Kong Olympic Committee.

+In December 2005, Fu Mingxia and Antony Leung attended the Heifer Christmas Charity Bazaar.

+On October 25, 2008, Fu Mingxia and Antony Leung attended the Heifer "Race to Feed 2008" charity event to raise funds for the reconstruction efforts in the Sichuan earthquake-affected areas.

+On March 30, 2010, Fu Mingxia attended the opening ceremony of the "A Full 5000 Years" World Cultural Tourism Expo, alongside Sony Entertainment Marketing Director Jiang Mingsheng and Hopewell Holdings Managing Director Thomas Wu.

+On October 27, 2012, Fu Mingxia and Antony Leung attended the Heifer Charity Walk event.

+On October 26, 2015, Fu Mingxia and her husband, Antony Leung, participated in the "Heifer Race to Feed" charity event along with their three children.